dc33333/Minting-bot-solana/README.md

 # MagicEden Minting Bot

-# This bot will buy NFT faster than people, but it is not guaranteed that you will take your collection
+# This bot will help you buy NFTs the fastest, but does not guarantee a 100% purchase.

-### You can launch multiple instances of the bot to bypass minting limit / wallet
+This bot sends a request to the server magiceden.
+Make sure the time on your computer is set correctly.

 ### Support

 -   [x] Window
 -   [x] Mac (Intel + m1)
 -   [x] Linux

--   [x] MagicEden.io
--   [x] MonkeyLabs.io

 ---